 Reduces the Chances of Airborne Diseases

-Air purifiers capture all the allergens, bacteria, dust mite, fungi, as a result, improve the air quality.
+Air purifiers capture all the allergens, bacteria, dust mites, and fungi, as a result, improve the air quality.
 This improved air quality helps you to sleep better.
 Air purifiers also make a soft and soothing sound that hums you to sleep.
-The sound that air purifiers make is like the ocean waves or the calming winds on a mountain top.
+The sound that air purifiers make is like the ocean waves or the calming winds on a mountaintop.
 These peaceful sounds will help you to fall asleep.

 Eliminates Radon Gas

 Radon is a colorless and odorless gas that emits from building materials like rocks, soil, and granite.
 You can also find it in homes, offices, and schools.
 It enters through cracks in the floors and walls, construction joints, or gaps around service pipes, electrical wires, and sump pits.
 Radon gas damages the cell linings of the lungs and leads to lung cancer.
 Using an air purifier is the easiest way to remove radon gas.
 An air purifier sucks the gas into its unit and purifies the air for you.
 HEPA filters and activated carbon filters can trap radon gas and protect you from its harmful effects.